 The gently rounded hills and canyons of Cheeseboro and Palo Comado are older than the steeper, more recently formed Santa Monica Mountains and provide popular terrain for hikers, bikers, and equestrians.

-For more than 150 years, ranchers made these canyons their home, bringing about a change in the landscape.
-Many of the native plants, poorly adapted to heavy grazing, were replaced with European annuals such as wild oats, mustard and thistles.
-Native plants were not the only things affected.
-Grizzly bears, once thriving in the canyons, were exterminated by the ranchers
+For over 150 years, ranchers made these canyons their home.
+Many of the native plants, poorly adapted to heavy grazing, were replaced with European annuals such as wild oats, mustard, and thistles.
+Despite numerous years of cattle grazing, we can still find a variety of native plant communities, including chaparral, coastal sage scrub, and riparian woodlands.

 GPS Coordinates for main parking lot entrance: N 34.1543 W -118.7339

 Ventura Fwy (101) to Chesebro Rd exit.
 Turn north on Palo Comado Canyon Rd then right on Chesebro Rd.
 Go north 1 mile to park entrance.
 Turn right and follow road to parking lot.